 Creating a kids’ garden is a wonderful reason to slow down in the morning before heading off to summer school to check on growth.

-We encourage you to pause each morning to check the height of the plants, take a photo, or just dance around in the awesomeness of it all for a minute.
+We encourage you to pause each morning to check the height of the sunflower house, take a photo, or just dance around in the awesomeness of it all for a minute.

 The girls immediately took to their private space by adding a gate even before the flowers came in.
 They would read in the fort, play dolls or sometimes just chit chat.
 Despite the plants being only a foot tall, they seemed to feel as if they were separate from the rest of the world.

-You and the kids will have a wonderful time.
+You and the kids will have a wonderful time growing a sunflower house.
 Smiles guaranteed.

 Watch the video of our sunflower adventure here.
 I know it is long, but sometimes as a mom, I just cannot edit out the excess; each photo, each twirl, each phase is precious to me.
 I know you understand!

-SIDE NOTE: Did you like the cello music in the video?
-I instantly fell in love with Zoe Keating while listening to an interview on the podcast RadioLab.
+Did you like the cello music in the video?
+I instantly fell in love with Zoe Keating while listening to an interview on the podcast Radiolab.
 This song is the music of one cello that is looped and layered.
-Keep your curiosity alive by subscribing to the podcast RadioLab.
+Keep your curiosity alive by subscribing to the podcast Radiolab.
 You won’t regret it.
 Once you subscribe, let me know which specific episodes floor you!

 If in the end, a sunflower fort is not in the cards, here are a couple of other fun kids’ gardening ideas, activities, and resources: